simonellistonball/masterclass-hdf/labs/lab1/README.md

 configure it
 1. Now connect up the output of our UpdateAttributes processor to the new CompressContent
 1. Add a PutFile processor
 1. Configure the destination location in the PutFile processor properties.
-Note the conflict resolution strategy, and set this to replace.
+Note the conflict resolution strategy, and set this to replace. (nifi will create this directory for you)
 1. Setup the connection between the CompressContent processor and the PutFile processor (only for the success relation!)

 1. Set both success and failure relationships to auto-terminate in the settings tab